cruzmatt/cruzmatt/README.md

 ## Hi there 👋
 I'm Matt, an IT Student at Montclair State University.
-My repositories contain some of the projects I have worked on as a student.
+This portfolio contains some of the projects I have worked on as a student.

 <!--